InvincibleJuggernaut/MARCA-scraper/README.md

 <h2>Objective</h2>
 This project scrapes their site dedicated to Real Madrid news and fetches as many articles as needed by the user.
 This could be used along with an application or RSS feeder to fetch the latest news rather than manually browsing the website through a browser.
+<b>One thing to note here is that every website follows their own template style.
+By that I mean to say the nesting of various tags.
+Every website uses the HTML tags according to their own use and style.
+Therefore, this code might not necessarily work for other sites.
+One would need to observe the tags style of that particular website before implementing such a tool.</b>

 <h2>Technologies/Languages</h2>
 <ul type="disc">